time tracking statistics

 Supercharge your time tracking with Hubstaff

-• Generate accurate timesheets automatically
+• Generate accurate timesheets against logged time automatically

 • Set hourly limits to reduce burnout and overtime costs